geekyowls/startly/CONTRIBUTING.md

-# Contributing to Dynamic Boilerplate Generator
+# Contributing to Startly

-Thank you for your interest in contributing to the Dynamic Boilerplate Generator!
+Thank you for your interest in contributing to Startly!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started